 By MATTHEW BROWN and LINDSAY WHITEHURST

+The unprecedented flooding drove more than 10,000 visitors out of the nation’s oldest national park and damaged hundreds of homes in nearby communities, though remarkably no was reported hurt or killed.
 The only visitors left in the massive park straddling three states were a dozen campers still making their way out of the backcountry.

-Yellowstone, which celebrates its 150th anniversary this year, could remain closed as long as a week, and northern entrances may not reopen this summer, Superintendent Cam Sholly said.
+The park could remain closed as long as a week, and northern entrances may not reopen this summer, Superintendent Cam Sholly said.

 Some of the worst damage happened in the northern part of the park and Yellowstone’s gateway communities in southern Montana.
 National Park Service photos of northern Yellowstone showed a mudslide, washed out bridges and roads undercut by churning floodwaters of the Gardner and Lamar rivers.